thesephist/npm-thesephist/README.md

 # npm-thesephist

 This is a nice and memorable way to get my contact info (and other bits of data) from the command line with NPM.
-Idea shamelessly stolen from the legend [Jordan Scales](https://twitter.com/jdan), who in turn stoke the idea from [Justin Searls](https://github.com/searls).
+Idea shamelessly stolen from the legend [Jordan Scales](https://twitter.com/jdan), who in turn stole the idea from [Justin Searls](https://github.com/searls).

 ## Use